 Appointment to this position is subject to availability of funds. *Salary Schedule subject to change.*

 All information qualifying an applicant for the position must be included on the Victor Valley College application.
-To assist the District in determining whether an applicant meets the minimum requirements, descriptions of an applicant’s present and past job duties should include details pertinent to the position for which he/she is applying.
+If it is unclear whether an applicant meets the minimum qualifications for the position from the application, that applicant will be disqualified.

 Applicants may be notified by email during any phase of this recruitment regarding status.
 This recruitment may be used to fill future vacancies.

 You may check your status at any time by logging into Victor Valley College Online Application Site at https://www.schooljobs.com with your username and password.